Information-Energy Capacity Region for SLIPT Systems over Lognormal Fading Channels: A Theoretical and Learning-Based Analysis: System Model

 \subsection{Channel Model}

 The channel gain from the LED/LD to the PD can be modeled using $h_1 = h_{1,l}h_t$, where $h_{1,l}$ is the path loss, and $h_t$ is the lognormal distributed turbulence-induced fading.
-The path loss $h_{1,l}$ depends on the transmitter-receiver geometry, can be expressed as~\cite{Anous_2018}

-where $\eta_t$ and $\eta_r$ are the optical efficiencies of the transmitter and receiver, respectively, $c(\lambda)$ is the extinction coefficient of the channel, $\lambda$ is the optical wavelength, $l$ is the perpendicular distance between the transmitter plane and the receiver plane, $\theta_0$ is the transmitter beam divergence angle, $\theta_{PD}$ is the angle between the perpendicular axis to the receiver plane and the transmitter-PD trajectory, and $A_{PD}$ is the PD aperture area.
+The path loss $h_{1,l}$ depends on the transmitter-receiver geometry, and can be expressed as~\cite{Anous_2018} where $\eta_t$ and $\eta_r$ are the optical efficiencies of the transmitter and receiver, respectively, $c(\lambda)$ is the extinction coefficient of the channel, $\lambda$ is the optical wavelength, $l$ is the perpendicular distance between the transmitter plane and the receiver plane, $\theta_0$ is the transmitter beam divergence angle, $\theta_{PD}$ is the angle between the perpendicular axis to the receiver plane and the transmitter-PD trajectory, and $A_{PD}$ is the PD aperture area.

-The lognormal distribution is used to model the fading coefficient $h_t$ in weak turbulence conditions in OWC (\textit{i.e.}, weak oceanic turbulence and weak atmospheric turbulence).
-Its probability density function (pdf) is given by~\cite{Jamali_2018, Jamali_2017}